gvwilson/sensibleadventures/cloudherd/new.md

 She turned back to Thokmay and Kulbinder, who had moved to the center of the cloud.
-As Thokmay dabbed at the fresh blood soaking into the bandgage on Kulbinder's side, the tiger said, "Well done, both of you."
+As Thokmay dabbed at the fresh blood soaking into the bandage on Kulbinder's side, the tiger said, "Well done, both of you."

 "Thanks," Noxy said, sitting down beside them.
 Before she could add,